Last updated:

 Fixed-rate mortgages offer stability but come at a cost.
 Borrowers typically pay a premium for locking in rates over longer terms.
 Beyond that threshold, the extra cost for fixed-rate stability may outweigh the benefits?

-The five-year rate is expected to fall in 2025 but will likely remain above 4 percent.
+The five-year rate is expected to begin rising in 2026 and will likely remain above 4 percent.

-Variable rates are expected to be lower than fixed rates in the medium term but only by a quarter of a percent to one percent.
+Variable rates are expected to fall below fixed rates in the medium term, but only by a quarter of a percent to one percent.
 Is it worth the risk to get a slight discount?

 Try our mortgage offer comparison tool to calculate the dollar difference (not percent) between two offers.
 Find out how much cash you’ll save with a lower rate and the potential fees that come with different choices.

 Variable rates will likely continue their downward trend in 2025.
-However, the decline will be modest—likely around 4%.
-If you lock in a fixed rate today at 4.6% for five years, your average mortgage interest costs will probably be higher than those of a variable-rate mortgage.
+However, the decline will be modest, likely to around 4%.
+If you lock in a fixed rate today at 4.4% for five years, your average mortgage interest costs will probably be higher than those of a variable-rate mortgage.

 However, there are no guarantees with variable rates.
 If inflation starts to rise, then rates might rise with it.